Gangaur

 Gangaur is a colourful festival which is one of the most important celebrations of the people of Rajasthan and the Fazilka district of Punjab.
-It is observed throughout the state with great fervor and devotion by womenfolk who worship the goddess Gauri (Parvati), the consort of Shiva during the Hindu month of Chaitra (March–April).
+It is observed throughout the state with great fervor and devotion by Hindu womenfolk who worship the goddess Gauri (Parvati), the consort of Shiva during the Hindu month of Chaitra (March–April).
 It is the celebration of spring, harvest, marital fidelity, conjugal blessedness, and childbearing.
 Unmarried women worship the goddess in hopes of being blessed with a good husband, while married women do so for the welfare, health, and long life of their husbands.

 Etymology

 Gana is a Sanskrit term that means group, associated with Shiva, while Gauri is an epithet of Parvati.